José-Marie Griffiths

-José-Marie Griffiths (born 31 March 1952) is an English academic administrator the president of Dakota State University in the United States.
+José-Marie Griffiths (born 31 March 1952) is an English academic administrator and currently the chancellor of Dakota State University in the United States.
 She also serves as an independent director at Daktronics, Inc. and formerly held the role of vice president of Academic Affairs at Bryant University.

 Early life and education

 Griffiths was born on 31 March 1952 in Isleworth, Middlesex.

 She holds a Bachelor of Science degree (BSc) in Physics with Honours (1973) and a PhD in Information Science from University College, London (1977).
 She completed a postdoctoral fellowship in Computer Science and Statistics at University College, London, and in 2016 was awarded an Honorary degree in Science by the same institution.

 Career

+Griffiths (right) alongside former United States Department of Homeland Security Secretary, Kristi Noem (left) in 2025.

 In 1992, Griffiths was appointed director of the School of Information Sciences at the University of Tennessee.
 In 1994, she additionally assumed the role of vice chancellor for Computing & Telecommunications/Informations Infrastructure at the same institution, a position she held until 1996.

 From 1996 to 2001, she served as chief information officer at the University of Michigan.
 During this period, she was also a commissioner of the Michigan Information Technology Commission and a professor of information.

 Griffiths has served on various national committees and advisory bodies in the United States.
 She was a member of the National Commission on Libraries and Information Science between 1996 and 2003, a position that she was appointed to by the President of the United States.
 She received a further two presidential appointments: serving on the Information Technology Advisory Committee in 2005 and the National Science Board from 2006 until 2012.

-Between 2004 and 2006, Griffiths was director of the National Science Foundation and led projects for the Department of Energy, the National Institute of Health, and NASA (2004-2006) among others.
+Between 2004 and 2006, Griffiths was director of the National Science Foundation and led projects for the Department of Energy, the National Institute of Health, and NASA (2004–2006) among others.

 From 2001 to 2004, she was director of the Sara Fine Institute for Interpersonal Behavior and Technology, and held the Doreen E. Boyce Chair in the School of Information Sciences at the University of Pittsburgh.

 Griffiths served as dean of the School of Information and Library Sciences at the University of North Carolina from 2004 to 2009.